kampersanda/consistent_weighted_sampling/README.md

 - `-d` indicates the dimension of CWS vectors to be used.
 - `-k` indicates the top-k value to be searched.

+As a result, there should be the result file `news20/news20.scale_score.topk.8x64.txt`.

 ### (7) Evaluate the recall

-Evaluate the recall for the search results.
+Evaluate the recalls for the search results.

 ```
 ./scripts/evaluate.py news20/news20.scale_score.topk.8x64.txt news20/news20.scale_groundtruth.txt